Skip to content

 Be There Certificate

 Are you interested in gaining knowledge on mental health literacy, as well as skills and confidence to safely support peers who may be struggling with their mental health?
-The UHS Health Promotion Office and the Medallion Program have partnered to offer the Be There Certificate for students.
+Health Promotion and the Medallion Program have partnered to offer the Be There Certificate for students.
 The Certificate counts towards an Interpersonal Competence workshop for the Medallion Program.

 Medallion Program Logo consisting of a gold "m" on top of a white star with the number 2 beneath

-The If you complete the Certificate and want Medallion credit, simply email the Medallion Program with your completion certificate and they will send you a Level 2 Workshop Reflection!
+If you complete the Certificate and want Medallion credit, simply email the Medallion Program with your completion certificate and they will send you a Level 2 Workshop Reflection!

 University Resources